expressjs/expressjs.com/advanced/best-practice-performance.md

 ##### StrongLoop PM as a systemd service

-If you're using StrongLoop Process Manager, you can easily install StrongLoop PM as a systemd service.
-Then, when the server restarts, it will automatically restart StrongLoop PM, which will then restart all the apps it is managing.
+You can easily install StrongLoop Process Manager as a systemd service.
+After you do, when the server restarts, it will automatically restart StrongLoop PM, which will then restart all the apps it is managing.

 To install StrongLoop PM as a systemd service: